You don’t need to fly interstate to see a paediatrician

 The WA Department of Health has made a change to the Schedule 8 Prescribing Code to allow certain interstate specialists to prescribe stimulant prescriptions to Western Australian patients by telehealth.

-This includes paediatricians, pychiatrists or neurologists.
+This includes paediatricians, psychiatrists or neurologists.

 Why the change?